3 Common Miniature Dachshund Behaviour Problems (And How To Fix Them)

 Where Do Miniature Dachshunds Come From?

-Miniature Dachshunds were developed in Germany in the 1800s by miniaturising standard Dachshunds to hunt smaller prey like rabbits in underground burrows.
+Miniature Dachshunds were developed in Germany in the 1800s by miniaturising standard Dachshunds.
+They were created to hunt smaller prey like rabbits in underground burrows.

 What were they bred to do?